glisak/Rhetos-wiki/Development-Environment-Setup.md

     * NET framework version: "v4.x"
     * Manged pipeline mode: "Integrated"
 3. Select the "RhetosAppPool" => "Advanced settings" => "Process Model" => Change "Identity" => Select "Custom account"
     * Enter a domain user account that will be used for Rhetos server (on a development computer enter the **developer's account**).
+If you are **not using** a Windows domain account, see the next paragraph for further instructions.
     * Note: This account must have *db_owner* rights for the Rhetos database (see Database setup).
 4. Select "Sites" => Right click "Default Web Site" => "Add application...", enter the following data:
     * Enter Alias: "RhetosServer"